ZrrSkywalker/MAVIS/README.md

 [[📖 Paper]()] [[🤗 MAVIS-Caption]()] [[🤗 MAVIS-Instruct]()] [[🏆 Leaderboard](https://mathverse-cuhk.github.io/#leaderboard)]

+🌟 Our model is mainly evaluation on [MathVerse](https://mathverse-cuhk.github.io/), a comprehensive visual mathematical benchmark for MLLMs

 ## 💥 News

 - **[2024.07.11]** 🚀 We release the **MAVIS** to facilitate visual mathematical capabilities 📐